Requirements & Credit Information

 French Language

-Recommended course sequence to prepare for exam: French 2 Honors; French 3 Honors; French 4 Honors; French 5 Honors
+Recommended course sequence to prepare for the exam: French 2 Honors; French 3 Honors; French 4 Honors; French 5 Honors

-Suggested school year in which to take exam: It is recommended that students take the test in May of the year they take French 5 Honors, usually the senior year.
+Suggested school year in which to take the exam: It is recommended that students take the test in May of the year they take French 5 Honors, usually the senior year.
 Particularly advanced students may be prepared by the end of French 4 Honors.

 All grammar, phonetics and conversation lessons appropriate to the AP test are covered in French 5 Honors prior to the exam.
 Students are advised to buy a copy of a recent French AP preparation book (post-2014, when the exam was revised), read the testing guidelines, review sections, and complete at least one sample of each section of the exam.
 Students are also encouraged to use the French AP online tools provided by the College Board.
 Students will complete at least one practice exam in class and can seek guidance and extra practice with their teacher during X-hours.